ulfgri/gdsii-toolbox/README.md

 https://sites.google.com/site/ulfgri/numerical/gdsii-toolbox

 in a tutorial: GDSII_for_the_Rest_of_Us-<date>.pdf
-The file gdsii_docs-<nn>.zip contains definitions of the GDS II file format and example scripts for the toolbox.
+The file gdsii_docs-<nn>.zip contains definitions of the GDSII file format and example scripts for the toolbox.